There are about 180 pyramids currently known in Egypt, most of them were built in the Old Kingdom,

 contains a large granite sarcophagus, no burial goods were ever found.

-Small pyramids for queens are adjacent to the Great Pyramid
+- Small pyramids for queens are adjacent to the Great Pyramid

-Two solar boats were discovered in pits next to the pyramid in 1952,
+- Two solar boats were discovered in pits next to the pyramid in 1952,

-To the east of the pyramid there is a mortuary temple and the causeway which led to the river temple
+- To the east of the pyramid there is a mortuary temple and the causeway which led to the river temple

 and Menkaura.

-As with the Great Pyramid, both of these pyramids have valley temples and mortuary temples connected by causeways.
+- As with the Great Pyramid, both of these pyramids have valley temples and mortuary temples connected by causeways.

-The Second pyramid of Chephren was built on the highest ground at the Giza plateau, from a distance this structure appears to be the larger than Cheops pyramid.
+- The Second pyramid of Chephren was built on the highest ground at the Giza plateau, from a distance this structure appears to be the larger than Cheops pyramid.
+In fact, The pyramid of Chephren was smaller by 10.2m, standing at 136.4m.
+Next to Chephren's valley temple is the famous 73 meter long Sphinx.

-The Sphinx was carved from a rocky outcrop at the time Chephren.
+- The Sphinx was carved from a rocky outcrop at the time Chephren.

-The pyramid of Menkaura had to be completed by his son, Shepseskaf, probably because of Menkaura sudden death.
+- The pyramid of Menkaura had to be completed by his son, Shepseskaf, probably because of Menkaura sudden death.

 The intended casing in granite was never completed.
-Despite the pyramid's relatively small scale, it is here that some of the finest sculptures of this period were found,
+Despite the pyramid's relatively small scale, it is here that some of the finest sculptures of this period were found

-5th Dynasty
+5th Dynasty Pyramids

 Sahure Pyramid